elviejo79/stake-pool-operator/docs/stake_pool_operator_how_to.md

 Your file should be named the same way as your public key with **.json** extension

-<a id="org0bc7566"></a>
+<a id="org835ed15"></a>

 ## 5.3 Sign with your owner Private Key

-We need to make sure that the person maing the submission is the owner of the Public key in the json file.
+We need to make sure that the person making the submission is the owner of the Public key in the json file.
 The way to do that is to sign the submission with the secret key created on step [3.1](#create-an-account-address-using-the-script) of this guide.

 The next command requires the Secret Key to be stored in a file so let's just save it in a file named `owner.prv`